Keeping your book-keeping up-to-date

 Book-keeping is a bit like washing the dishes, or housework.
 In the long run it’s easier to just do the dishes regularly rather than put it off and watching the dirty plates mount up.
 Imagine if you kept putting it off and ended up having to do 12 months’ book-keeping all in one go at the end of the financial year?
 That wouldn’t be pretty.

-When you're managing a small business, you should try to succeed in keeping on top of your book-keeping.
-However, if you're anything like me you will put your clients' needs before your own and you will sometimes get behind in your book-keeping.
+When you’re managing a small business, you should try to succeed in keeping on top of your book-keeping.
+However, if you’re anything like me you will put your clients’ needs before your own and sometimes get behind in your book-keeping.